Syntaxerr101/FHookPlus/README.md

 ## Overview

-FHook+ is a powerful tool that leverages **Frida** to inject custom scripts into running processes, allowing for dynamic analysis and security testing.
+FHook+ is a powerful tool that leverages **Frida inject binary** to inject custom scripts into running processes, allowing for dynamic analysis and security testing.
 With FHook+, you can:

-- **Inject Frida binaries** (e.g., Frida inject, HLuda inject, etc.).
+- **Inject Frida binaries** (e.g., Frida inject, Hluda inject, etc.), note that fhook+ is compatible only with frida-inject binaries.
 - **Import and execute custom JavaScript scripts**.
 - **Automatically inject scripts** into a specific app process by its package name.
 - **Manage Frida binaries and scripts** through an intuitive settings interface.